GutZuFusss/ImageFinder/README.md

 ImgFinder
 =========
 This software can be used to search for images on you local machine that contain a certain string.
-It is using SQLite for caching image contents, Tesseract for OCR and OpenCV for preprocessing ofimages so OCR can detect text more easily.
+It is using SQLite for caching image contents, Tesseract for OCR and OpenCV for pre-processing of images so OCR can detect text more easily.
 The Project uses Maven for dependencies and building.